wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 5. Finding the shortcode (admin view)

 == Changelog ==
+= 4.1 =
+* SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
+* Added support for custom buttons (Paypal, Stripe etc…)

 = 4.0.2 =
 * SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
 * Fixed a conflict between the shortcode and custom themes.